mloporchio/DustAnalysis/README.md

 # DustAnalysis
-An analysis of dust in the Bitcoin blockchain.
+This repository contains a set of tools for analyzing the phenomenon of dust in the Bitcoin blockchain.